metasfresh/metasfresh-documentation/_webui_collection/EN/Voiding_payment.md

 ---

 ## Overview
 In metasfresh, you can quickly cancel incorrectly booked payments and at the same time reverse the *Paid* status of the assigned invoices.
-To do so, take the following steps:
+To do so, please proceed as follows:

 ## Steps
 1. Open "Payment" from the [menu](Menu).